How To Find A Web Designer

 - Add new features as your business grows (like booking systems or extra products)

-Some designers include this in their package, others don’t.
+Some designers include this in their package, others do not.

-Ask before you sign so you’re not left stranded when something goes wrong.
+Ask before you sign so you are not left stranded when something goes wrong.
+Ongoing support, hosting help, and update responsibility can make a big difference to the real value of a quote.

 Tip: Think of your site like a car.
 It might look great on the day you buy it, but without regular maintenance, it won’t run smoothly for long.